The group of access directives that you define. The directives grant levels of access to specific data for specific clients or groups of clients.

 SERVICE_NAME defines a database service called

-The destination service is indicated by using its service name for Oracle9i or Oracle8i databases or its Oracle System Identifier (SID) for Oracle release 8.0 databases.
+The destination service is indicated by using its service name.
 The network route provides, at a minimum, the location of the listener through use of a network address.

 A connect descriptor or a name that maps to a connect descriptor.
-A connect identifier can be a net service name, database service name, or net service alias.
-Users initiate a connect request by passing a username and password along with a connect identifier in a connect string for the service to which they wish to connect:
+A connect identifier can be a network service name, database service name, or network service alias.
+Users initiate a connect request by passing a user name and password along with a connect identifier in a connect string for the service to which they want to connect:

-Information the user passes to a service to connect, such as username, password, and connect identifier:
+Information the user passes to a service to connect, such as user name, and connect identifier:

 An interaction between two processes on a network.
 Connections are originated by an initiator (client) that requests a connection with a destination (server).

-Load balancing, whereby the number of active connections for the same service across the instances and dispatchers.
-Connection load balancing enables listeners to make their routing decisions based on how many connections each dispatcher has and on how loaded the nodes that the instances run.
+The method for balancing the number of active connections for the same service across the instances and dispatchers.
+Connection load balancing enables listeners to make routing decisions based on how many connections for each dispatcher and the load on the nodes.

 A notification sent by an initiator and received by a listener that indicates that the initiator wants to start a connection.

 A pointer that defines a one-way communication path from an Oracle database server to another database server.
-The link pointer is actually defined as an entry in a data dictionary table.
+Public and private database links are a defined entries in a data dictionary table.
 Global database links are stored in an LDAP directory and can be accessed by all users on the network.
 To access public and private links, the user must be connected to the local database that contains the data dictionary entry.

-A database link connection is one-way in the sense that a client connected to local database A can use a link stored in database A to access information in remote database B, but users connected to database B cannot use the same link to access data in database A. If local users on database B want to access data on database A, then they must define a link that is stored in the data dictionary of database B. Global links may be used between any clients and database on the network.
+A client connected to local database A can use a public or private link stored in database A to access information in remote database B. However, users connected to database B cannot use the same link to access data in database A. If local users on database B want to access data on database A, then a link must be defined and stored in the data dictionary of database B. Global links may be used between any clients and database on the network.

 A server process that is dedicated to one client connection.
-Contrast with shared server process.
+Contrast with shared server.

-A naming method that resolves a database service, net service name, or net service alias to a connect descriptor stored in a central directory server.
+A naming method that resolves a database service, network service name, or network service alias to a connect descriptor stored in a central directory server.
 A directory server provides central administration of directory naming objects, reducing the work effort associated with adding or relocating services.

 A directory server that is accessed with the Lightweight Directory Access Protocol (LDAP).
-Support of LDAP-compliant directory servers provides a centralized vehicle for managing and configuring a distributed Oracle network.
-The directory server can replace clientside and serverside localized
+Support of LDAP-compliant directory servers provides a centralized method for managing and configuring a distributed Oracle network.
+The directory server can replace client-side and server-side localized

 Name of entry in a directory server.
-The DN specifies where the entry resides in the LDAP directory hierarchy, much the way a directory path specifies the exact location of a file.
+The DN specifies where the entry resides in the LDAP directory hierarchy, similar to the way a directory path specifies the exact location of a file.

 Division of front-end and back-end processing to different computers.
-Oracle Network Services support distributed processing by transparently connecting applications to remote databases.
+Oracle Net Services supports distributed processing by transparently connecting applications to remote databases.